sudarsan15/crypto/README.md

 # crypto
-crypto is a single point solution to get different encryption and hashing for a single term
+crypto is a single point solution to get different encryption and hashing for a term

 Demo Link : https://crypto.sudarsanps.com